BohdiCave/Reactive-Directive/README.md

 * Props
 * [Random User API](https://randomuser.me/) to generate mock user data
 * Axios package to make API requests
-* Filtering and sorting functionality after the request results are loaded
+* Filtering based on either first or last name ("Reload results" button to return to the full list)
+* Sorting based on years employed - ascending or descending (buttons are conveniently located in the table header)

 ## Some potential venues for future development